Illustrative scenario

 Why They Chose Skoolia

-Al-Noor evaluated three platforms before selecting Skoolia.
-The decision came down to four factors:
+In this scenario, the school evaluates three platforms before selecting Skoolia.
+The decision comes down to four factors:

 Arabic-first interface